vidyasagarreddyc/flask-with-gunicorn/README.md

-# This code is an example to show how to use Flask with Gunicorn inside Docker
+# This code is an example to show how to use Flask with Gunicorn and nginx inside Docker